YTMasterboy123YT/DuckisCool/README.md

             local clone = muscleKingLift:Clone()
             clone.Parent = game.Workspace

+            -- Find the primary part of the model (if set) local primaryPart = clone.PrimaryPart or clone:FindFirstChildWhichIsA("Part")

+            if primaryPart then
-            -- Set the new position near the right hand clone.CFrame = rightHand.CFrame * CFrame.new(0, 0, -2) -- Adjust the offset as needed
+                -- Set the new position near the right hand primaryPart.CFrame = rightHand.CFrame * CFrame.new(0, 0, -2) -- Adjust the offset as needed
+            else
+                print("No primary part found in Muscle King Lift model!") end
         end
     else
         print("Muscle King Lift not found!")